 - Toei Kyoto Studio Park – A combination of theme park and working television/ film studio.
 Here you can dress up as Samurais and wander around a replica Edo period Samurai town where many movies and tv series have been shot.
 It’s all a bit crazy but a lot of fun too.

-The Kyoto Station is also well worth a visit for its famous modern architecture made of steel-and-glass, it’s hundreds of shops and varied selection of restaurants.
-The station has many levels, make sure to go up to the 15th floor where there is an observation deck with a nice view of Kyoto.
+- Kyoto Station – Is well worth a visit for its famous modern architecture made of steel-and-glass, it’s hundreds of shops and varied selection of restaurants.
+The station has many levels.
+Make sure to go up to the 15th floor where there is an observation deck with a nice view of Kyoto.

-Or you can explore other areas of Kyoto, like the Kurama and Kibune area where you can go and see the famous Kurama-dera Buddhist temple, established as early as 770!
+- Kurama and Kibune area – Here you find the famous Kurama-dera Buddhist temple, established as early as 770.
 It is beautifully located just below the peak of Kurama-yama, and you will have a nice walk up a small hill through a forest to get to the entrance of the temple (or you can take the tram to the top).
 You can also relax at the nearby hot spring Kurama Onsen, which has an indoor bath and a sauna.

 Day Trips From Kyoto

-There are several day trip options close to Kyoto.
+There are several great day trip options close to Kyoto.
+Here are our favorites:

-Nara (1 hour by train) used to be Japans capital back in the 8th century.
+Nara (1 hour by train from Kyoto one way) used to be Japans capital back in the 8th century.
 Nara is famous for deer roaming the streets and is packed with beautiful ancient temples and shrines.
 The most famous is Tōdai-ji Temple with the 15-meter tall bronze Daibutsu (Great Buddha) as it`s highlight.

-Osaka (1 hour by train) is also a popular place to visit, with the 16th-century Osaka Castle as it`s highlight.
+Osaka (1 hour by train from Kyoto one way) is also a popular place to visit, with the 16th-century Osaka Castle as it`s highlight.
 Osaka also has a great nightlife and delicious street food.

-Another option is the coastal city Ise (3 hours by train), which is famous for Ise Jingu – a massive Shinto shrine.
+Another great option is the coastal city Ise (3 hours by train from Kyoto one way, so you might want to stay the night here).
+Ise is famous for Ise Jingu – a massive Shinto shrine.
 The city also has more than 100 other temples and shrines.